 There are other factors that can increase the minimum sentence that a judge is required to impose.
 For example, if the Crown proceeds by way of a second Drive Impaired charge and you plead guilty, you are subject to a MINIMUM 30 DAYS PRISON SENTENCE.

-There is NO COST and obligation attached to the FREE CONSULTATION offered by Matthew Gould, Winnipeg DUI Lawyer at Brodsky & Company.
+There is NO COST and obligation attached to the FREE CONSULTATION offered by Matt Gould, a Lawyer in Winnipeg MB at Brodsky & Company.
 The FREE CONSULATION for an Impaired Drive charge analysis and evaluation is designed to provide the necessary information to make an informed decision on how to proceed.